 February 21, 2018 — Blue Earth Diagnostics announced that Axumin (fluciclovine F 18) injection has been added to the National Comprehensive Cancer Network (NCCN) Clinical Practice Guidelines in Oncology for Prostate Cancer (Version 1.2018).
-These updated NCCN Guidelines state that F-18 fluciclovine positron emission tomography/computed tomography (PET/CT) or PET/magnetic resonance imaging (MRI) should be considered in the clinical workup of patients with recurrence or progression of their prostate cancer.
+These updated NCCN Guidelines state that F-18 fluciclovine positron emission tomography/computed tomography (PET/CT) or PET/magnetic resonance imaging (MRI) scans should be considered in the clinical workup of patients with recurrence or progression of their prostate cancer.
 This recommendation is based on uniform NCCN consensus that the intervention is appropriate.

 Axumin is a novel molecular imaging agent indicated for use in PET imaging to identify suspected sites of prostate cancer recurrence in men who have elevated blood levels of prostate specific antigen (PSA) following prior treatment.
-It is the first FDA-approved F-18 labeled PET imaging agent indicated in patients with suspected recurrent prostate cancer.
+It is the first FDA-approved F-18 labeled PET scan agent indicated in patients with suspected recurrent prostate cancer.

 “The NCCN Guidelines are widely used by clinicians and healthcare providers as a benchmark to assess clinical utility, and this update recognizes the important diagnostic ability of PET imaging to detect and localize the sites of recurrence in men with biochemically recurrent prostate cancer,” said Gerald L. Andriole, M.D., the Robert K. Royce Distinguished Professor and chief of urologic surgery at Washington University School of Medicine in St. Louis.
 “Many treatment options exist for these men and when PSA levels rise after primary treatment, knowing where the disease has recurred is essential to making appropriate patient management decisions.
 PET imaging can provide reliable information for these patients."